Methods for Derivation of Generalized Equations in the (S,0)+(0,S) Representations of the Lorentz Group: Introduction. The Gersten Method and its Relation to Relativistic Quantum Equations.

 (or its analogues for fields of different dimensions).
-The $\gamma^{\mu\nu}$ is a complete set of covariant matrices of the $(1,0)\oplus(0,1)$ representation; $\Psi_{(6)}$ and $\overline{\Psi}_{(6)}$ are bivectors.
-In general, various $\Psi$ can be used, which differ by discrete symmetry transformations.
+The $\gamma^{\mu\nu}$ is a set of covariant matrices of the $(1,0)\oplus(0,1)$ representation; $\Psi_{(6)}$ and $\overline{\Psi}_{(6)}$ are bivectors.
+In general, various $\Psi$ can be used, which differ each other by discrete symmetry transformations.
 The map exists between the equations obtained from (\ref{lag})